-The analysis of Casimir effects associated with real scalar and fermionic massive fields, considering an aether-like CPT-even Lorentz symmetry breaking, through the direct coupling between the derivative of the field with an arbitrary constant four-vector were investigated in \cite{Messias2017} and \cite{Messias2019}, respectively.
-The analysis of Casimir energy and topological mass associated with a massive scalar field in LV scenario, was considered in \cite{Messias2020}.
-In \cite{Erdas2020} was considered the influence on the Casimir effect of the presence of a constant magnetic field in the Lorentz violating scalar field.
-Moreover, the thermal effect on the Casimir energy and pressure caused by the Lorentz violating scalar field, was investigated in \cite{Messias2018}.
+In this sense, the study of Lorentz symmetry violation has become of great theoretical and experimental interest.
+Due to the high precision in the measurement of the Casimir force, the corresponding experiment can be used as a laboratory to study possible traces left by the LV.
+The first studies on the Casimir effect in the context of Lorentz-violating theories were conducted in \cite{FrankTuran, Escobar} for different extensions of the Quantum Electrodynamics (QED) that break Lorentz symmetry.
+An analysis of the Casimir effect associated with massless scalar and fermionic quantum fields confined between two large plates, considering space-time anisotropy in the Horava-Lifshitz formalism, was developed in \cite{Ulion:2015kjx} and \cite{Deivid}, respectively.
+Following the same line of investigation, more recently, the Casimir effect associated with a massive real scalar field was studied in \cite{Maluf2020}.
+The analysis of Casimir effects associated with massive real scalar and fermionic fields, considering CPT-even Lorentz symmetry breaking in an aether-like scenario through the direct coupling between the field's derivative and an arbitrary constant four-vector, was investigated in \cite{Messias2017} and \cite{Messias2019}, respectively.
+The analysis of the Casimir energy and topological mass associated with a massive scalar field in the LV scenario was considered in \cite{Messias2020}.
+In \cite{Erdas2020}, the influence of the presence of a constant magnetic field on the Casimir effect in the Lorentz-violating scalar field was considered.
+Moreover, the thermal effect on the Casimir energy and pressure caused by the Lorentz-violating scalar field was investigated in \cite{Messias2018}.

-In this present paper we want to continue in the same line of investigation of the papers mentioned in the above paragraph; however here, we will consider the presence of two orthogonal constant vectors interacting with a real scalar quantum field confined in the region delimited by two large parallel plates, of area $L^2$, separated by a distance $a<<L$.
-In this context we will impose specific boundary conditions obeyed by the fields on the plates.
-We can say that this analysis improves previous results.
-The presence of these two orthogonal constant vector will be responsible by the violation of Lorentz symmetry, but at this time, the analysis of the Casimir effects becomes more delicate, as we will see along the paper.
+In this paper, we aim to continue the investigation carried out in the papers mentioned in the preceding paragraph.
+However, we will now consider the presence of two orthogonal constant vectors that interact with a real scalar quantum field confined between two large parallel plates.
+In this context, we will impose specific boundary conditions on the fields that should be satisfied under the plates.
+This analysis can be seen as a contribution to the existing literature.
+The presence of these two orthogonal constant vectors will introduce Lorentz violation, making the analysis of the Casimir effects more complex.